This audio was created using Microsoft Azure Speech Services

-As manufacturers and supply chains digitize operations, they increasingly depend on system connectivity to gather critical data and analysis to realize cost savings, improve quality, and enhance productivity.
+As industrial companies and supply chains digitize operations, they increasingly depend on system connectivity to gather critical data and analysis to realize cost savings, improve quality, and enhance productivity.
 This added machine connectivity widens the potential digital and cyberattack surface, heightening the need for cybersecurity management.

-With the manufacturing industry reporting the highest share of cyberattacks, business owners recognize the need for innovative and resilient plant cybersecurity approaches to help minimize downtime, loss of intellectual property, and other disruption that can be exploited through system vulnerabilities.
+With the process and manufacturing industries reporting the highest share of cyberattacks, business owners recognize the need for innovative and resilient plant cybersecurity approaches to help minimize downtime, loss of intellectual property, and other disruptions that can be exploited through system vulnerabilities.

 As the stack of cybersecurity tools in Industrial Control System (ICS) environments grows, and the pool of ICS cybersecurity and process expertise shrinks, Managed Security Services can be used to help combat this growing threat landscape in complex IT and OT environments.
 While there is plenty of information on types of cybersecurity management services being offered to combat the latest and greatest threat, there is little information on what a managed security service really delivers and what makes up a solid managed security program.